WestleyArgentum/westleyargentum.github.io/README.md

 I then worked in a small team on architecting and implementing a distributed computation engine.
 Our goal was to support data scientists and developers working on interactive simulation and visualization projects.

-From there I went to Hacker School, where I worked on libraries and visualizations for campaign finance reform related projects.
+From there I went to Hacker School, where I focused on getting better at data science and journalism.
+I created libraries and visualizations using campaign finance data, and have since gotten some of my work published.

 ### Programming Skills